argonne-lcrc/user-guides/docs/account-project-management/ssh.md

 # Logging In and SSH Keys

+After you have [configured Duo MFA](mfa.md) for LCRC, you can continue to creating an SSH keypair.
+You will need **BOTH** Duo MFA and an SSH keypair configured to login to LCRC resources.

 ## Creating SSH Keys

 Generate a pair of SSH keys with the ssh-keygen command; in this example we create an ed25519 key.